 Some soft tissue injuries are harder to recover from than broken bones and other more concrete injuries and you should be compensated for your medical expenses and lost wages just as you would be for other types of injury.

-If you have suffered a strain, sprain, or whiplash in an Indiana car accident, contact our Indianapolis office as soon as possible.
+If you have suffered a strain, sprain, or whiplash in a car crash, contact our Indianapolis car accident attorneys as soon as possible.
 We will get to work right away to fight for the compensation you deserve.